 In August 2013, Gilead Sciences Inc. filed a suit in the United States District Court of the Northern District of California related to United States Patent Nos.
 7,105,499 and 8,481,712, which are jointly owned by Merck Sharp & Dohme Corp. and Ionis Pharmaceuticals, Inc. In the suit Gilead asked the court to determine that Gilead's activities do not infringe any valid claim of the named patents and that the patents are not valid.
 We and Merck Sharp & Dohme Corp. filed our answer denying Gilead's noninfringement and invalidity contentions, contending that Gilead's commercial sale and offer for sale of sofosbuvir prior to the expiration of the '499 and '712 patents infringes those patents, and requesting monetary damages to compensate for such infringement.
 Under our agreement with Merck, Merck is responsible for the costs of this suit.
 In the trial for this case held in March 2016, the jury upheld all ten of the asserted claims of the patents-in-suit.
 The jury then decided that we and Merck are entitled to 4 percent of \$5 billion in past sales of sofosbuvir.
 Gilead has stated it will appeal the jury's finding of validity.
 In the meantime, Gilead asserted two additional non-jury defenses: waiver and unclean hands.
 Although the judge rejected the waiver defense, she granted Gilead's motion claiming that the patents are unenforceable against it under the doctrine of unclean hands.
 We believe this ruling is contrary to the relevant law and the facts of the case.
-Accordingly, together with Merck we intend to appeal the decision.
+Accordingly, together with Merck we appealed the decision.
+Gilead cross-appealed on the issue of validity.
+The appeal is pending before the Court of Appeals for the Federal Circuit.